OXID-eSales/oxideshop-user-documentation/installation/update/minor-update.rst

 Installing a minor update
 =========================

-Perform a minor update of your OXID eShop if required.

 For example, update the compilation from an existing version 6.3.x to version 6.5.0.

 .. include:: /_static/reuse/note_dataloss.rst